racket/rhombus/design/class/class.md

 better to just live with a prohibiton against same-named method in superinterfaces.

+Currently, an unimplemented method has no signature.
+More generally, there's no support for checking that a method override has a signature that is compatible with the implementation that it replaces.

 Prior art
 ---------

 R6RS Records, especially constructor protocols.

+Java classes and interfaces.

+C++ private superclasses.

 Contributors
 ------------